 Exacta Box You play two horses, as above, but here they must come in first and second in either order to collect.

 Trifecta You play three horses, and to win, they must come in first, second and third in exact order to collect.

 Trifecta Box You play three horses, and they must finish first, second and third in any order to collect.

 Superfecta You play four horses, and they must come in first, second, third and fourth in exact order.

 Superfecta Box You play four horses, and to win they must finish first, second, third and fourth in any order.

-But novice bettors need to take into account more than just the odds for the Belmont Stakes.
-To further boost your chances of making a winning bet on June 6, you should also consider the following:
+But novice bettors need to take into account more than just the odds for the Kentucky Derby.
+To further boost your chances of making a winning bet on May 5, you should also consider the following:

-Distance: The Belmont Stakes is run over a distance of a mile and a half.
+Distance: The Kentucky Derby is run over a distance of a mile and a quarter.
 Few three-year-olds will have had prior experience in such a long race.
 Some horses are ‘bred to distance’ and are usually a better candidate than one without a lineage of success at long races that put a premium on endurance.

 Schedule: One of the most significant reasons that winning the Triple Crown is such a rare event is the grueling schedule of the three races.
 While the ideal layoff between races varies from horse to horse, most high level equine competitors race fewer than 10 times per year.
 In most cases, thoroughbreds seldom race without a break of three weeks to a month.
 For a Triple Crown aspirant, however, it’s necessary to win three very competitive races in a five-week span.
 In recent years there has been a trend away from horses running in all three legs unless they’re in contention for the Triple Crown.
 For this reason, it’s worth giving special consideration to 'rested' horses.

-Coverage of the Belmont Stakes will air live Saturday June 6 starting at 4:30 p.m.
+Coverage of the 2018 Kentucky Derby will air live Saturday, May 5 starting at 2:30 p.m.
 ET on NBC.